SMOKEGAMBLEDRINK/SMOKEGAMBLEDRINK/README.md

-This SMOKEGAMBLEDRINK and I am a physics undergrad trying to get better at data analysis and application creation.
+I am an Arizona State University graduate with a B.S. in Physics.
+I plan to work on many different projects including Quadcopter VNAV systems and drone telemetry.